I’m confused about this settings. What are the differences?

 Here, I’m talking about the basic idea behind php error reporting.
 This is a PHP function which defines how PHP report errors to server error logs.
 The error_reporting() function sets the error_reporting directive at runtime.
 PHP has many levels of errors, using this function sets that level for the duration (runtime) of your script.

 Did you ever face this problem on your cPanel account?
-The disk space increasing inadvertently without any reason.
+The disk space increasing inadvertently without any reasons.
+Mostly this occurs due to the high usage on your website error logs, php related errors causing this issue.
 Here we need to find a permanent solution for this issue.
 The high disk usage is just because of large error logs on the account.

 E_ALL : Everything E_ALL & ~E_NOTICE : Report all errors except E_NOTICE ~E_ALL : Stop all